windname/translations/README.md

-spring boot application with Spring Security and Cocachbase
+# Spring-boot with Security and Cocachbase

-this application has endpoints to persist translation in JSON format and find teh required translation
+this application has endpoints to persist translation in JSON format and find the required translation

-#start-up couchbase
+## start-up couchbase
-prerequisits - docker and docker-compose navigate to docker-compose.yml and run command: "docker-compose up -d"
+prerequisits - docker and docker-compose navigate to docker-compose.yml and run command: `docker-compose up -d` create bucket cms create index: `CREATE PRIMARY INDEX on cms`